 The American Health Information Management Association (AHIMA) is the go-to professional resource for health information administrators, and their certifications are well recognized in the industry, often leading to a significant boost in salary.

-Healthcare Policy Specialist
+Become a Healthcare Policy Specialist

-Even as President Obama’s Affordable Care Act (ACA) saw a sizeable increase in the number of newly insured Americans, debate has persisted over who exactly has been helped by what.
+Even as President Obama’s Affordable Care Act (ACA) saw a sizable increase in the number of newly insured Americans, debate has persisted over who exactly has been helped by what.
 The ambition of this massive healthcare legislation has come with an equally massive dose of complexity: some 10,000 pages of policy.

 The introduction of the American Health Care Act (ACA), which repeals and replaces parts of the ACA, has only increased the complexity and confusion further.
-And while healthcare policy specialist is by no means a new career title, it has taken on new foci and renewed importance in the national landscape.
+And while healthcare policy specialist is by no means a new career title, it has taken on a new focus and renewed importance in the national landscape.

 Healthcare policy specialists can work for government organizations, charities, think tanks, insurance companies, medical facilities, and elsewhere in the private sector.
-A great deal of specialization exists, and a healthcare policy specialist my focus in a specific area such as Medicaid, lobbying, education, or community outreach.
-Healthcare policy specialists will need a solid understanding of legislation as it applies to their area of specialty, along with sound research, analysis, and communication skills.
+A great deal of specialization exists, and a healthcare policy specialist focus in a specific area such as Medicaid, lobbying, education, or community outreach.
+Healthcare policy specialists will need a solid understanding of the legislation as it applies to their area of specialty, along with sound research, analysis, and communication skills.

 Typical responsibilities of a healthcare policy specialist may include: